garethltm/obsibrain/COMPSCI367 - Artificial Intelligence/week06/Inference engines.md

-- derive value of other variable
+- derive value of other variables